ashdtgit/RepData_PeerAssessment1/PA1_template.md

 ## Question - What is mean total number of steps taken per day?

 ### Step 1.
 Calculate the total number of steps taken per day
-The below code is using summarise to group the data by date, and use sum to calculate total steps for each date
+The below code is using summarise to group the data by date, and use sum to calculate total steps for each date.

 ```r
 stepsbyday <- summarise(group_by(activity, date), TotalSteps = sum(steps))